alpha-yadav/DSA/readme.md

 Remember to start small, focus on understanding the concepts, and gradually increase the complexity of the algorithms you tackle.
 Consistency and practice are key to mastering algorithms.

+#  A sample algorithmic problem
+Here are a few algorithmic problems, ranging in difficulty:

+**Easy:**

+**Problem:** Reverse a string.

+**Input:** A string, e.g., "hello"

+**Output:** The reversed string, e.g., "olleh"

+**Solution Outline:**  Iterate through the string from the last character to the first, appending each character to a new string.
+Alternatively, use built-in string reversal functions (if allowed).

+**Medium:**

+**Problem:** Find the two largest numbers in an unsorted array.

+**Input:** An array of numbers, e.g., `[3, 1, 4, 1, 5, 9, 2, 6]`

+**Output:** The two largest numbers, e.g., `9, 6`  (order doesn't strictly matter)

+**Solution Outline:**  One approach is to sort the array (n log n time complexity) and then return the last two elements.
+A more efficient approach (linear time complexity) involves iterating through the array, keeping track of the largest and second largest numbers encountered so far.

+**Hard:**

+**Problem:**  Implement a LRU (Least Recently Used) cache.

+**Input:**  A sequence of `get(key)` and `put(key, value)` operations.

+**Output:** The value associated with a key, or -1 if the key is not found.
+The cache should evict the least recently used item when it's full.

+**Solution Outline:** This requires a data structure that efficiently tracks both the order of access and the key-value pairs.
+A common approach is to use a doubly linked list (for ordering) and a hash map (for fast key lookups).
+When a `get` or `put` operation occurs, the corresponding node in the linked list is moved to the head (most recently used).
+If the cache is full, the tail (least recently used) node is removed.

+**Expert:**

+**Problem:** Find the shortest path in a weighted graph using Dijkstra's algorithm.

+**Input:** A graph represented as an adjacency matrix or adjacency list, with weighted edges.
+A source node and a destination node.

+**Output:** The shortest path from the source node to the destination node, and its length.

+These are just examples; many variations and complexities are possible within each problem.
+The "hard" and "expert" problems often require understanding of specific algorithms and data structures.
+Choosing the right algorithm and data structure is crucial for solving these efficiently.